KHAAdotPK/MachineLearning/README.md

 - Complete derivation of gradient calculations for backpropagation

-[A Line-by-Line C++ Implementation of Transformer Encoder Layer.](./transformer-encoder-implementation.md) This article tries to bridge thr gap paper and the code code:
+[A Line-by-Line C++ Implementation of Transformer Encoder Layer.](./transformer-encoder-implementation.md) This article tries to bridge the gap between paper and the code:

-- Direct paper-to-code mapping
 - Shows both original (Post-LN) and modern (Pre-LN) variants
 - Describes proper residual connections and layer normalization ordering